BIT-115-Cascadia-Main/hosting-parsons-on-github-template/IfStatement/IfElseStatement.md

 ## Purpose:

- <p>The purpose of this exercise is to practice the program flow and the sequence of statement executions using the conditional statements.</p>
+ <p>The purpose of this exercise is to practice rearranging code steps to find the largest of two numbers.
+This exercise will help you master the sequence of statements execution involving conditional statements such as _if--else_ .</p>

 ## Directions :

 <div style="text-align: justify">
-    <p>The following program should print out “x is even” if the remainder of x divided by 2 is 0 and “x is odd” otherwise, but the code is mixed up.
-Drag the blocks from the left and place them in the correct order on the right.
+    <p>The following program prompts the user to enter the two numbers, finds the greatest/largest between the two numbers, then display the result on the screen, but the code is mixed up.
+Drag the blocks from the top and place them in the correct order on the bottom.
 Click on Get Feedback to see if you are right.</p>

 <div id="2-sortableTrash" class="sortable-code"></div>
 <div id="2-sortable" class="sortable-code"></div>